wescale/k8s-advanced-training/ResourceManagement/Exercise-6/README.md

 kubectl create namespace default-resources-config
 ```

-## Create a LimitRange to specifiy default limits and requests
+## Create a LimitRange to specify default limits and requests

 ```
 apiVersion: v1